WordPress/create-block-theme/readme.txt

 - Select "Edit Theme Metadata" to edit the metadata for the theme.
 These details will be used in the style.css file.

-3. Theme Metadata editing panel in the WordPress Editor

 To inspect the active theme's theme.json contents:

 - Select "Inspect Theme JSON"

-4. theme.json inspector in the WordPress Editor

 To create a new blank theme: